springwolf/springwolf.github.io/docs/configuration/documenting-bindings.md

 - lastRevisionId: The maximum (inclusive) revision allowed for validating messages
 - name: The name of the schema that messages published should be validated against (The format is `projects/{project}/schemas/{schema}`.)
 #### Message Binding Object
-The Message Binding Object is used to describe the Google Cloud Pub/Sub PubsubMessage details, alongside with pertintent parts of the Google Cloud Pub/Sub Schema Object.
+The Message Binding Object is used to describe the Google Cloud Pub/Sub PubsubMessage details, alongside with pertinent parts of the Google Cloud Pub/Sub Schema Object.
 ```java
 @GooglePubSubAsyncMessageBinding(
             orderingKey = "key",